 You working from home may be a new situation for your kids, too.
 So if they did well and were understanding during the day, don’t forget to thank them for their good behavior.

 Tell them that you are proud of how they handled the situation, they did a great job and this helped you a lot in getting your work done.

 I know that some days are just incredibly stressful and your workload doesn’t seem to end.
 But don’t make the mistake and overwork.

-If you get up early in the morning to work a few hours before you kids get up, use every minute of the day to be productive and then work again until late night when your kids are asleep, you will soon burn out.
+If you get up early in the morning to work a few hours before your kids get up, use every minute of the day to be productive, and then work again until late at night when your kids are asleep, you will soon burn out.
 And that doesn’t help anyone.

 If you want to be productive while working at home and be able to take good care of your kids, you need to keep your sanity.
 Make sure you don’t go too crazy about your working hours.
 You need to stay mentally healthy – for your kids and your work.

 I know, that was a massive list!
 But I’ve tried to give you as many tips, ideas, and inspirations as possible.
 I hope that you can implement a few of them into your daily routines.

 As said before, working from home with kids around is not easy.
 There are going to be days when it’s no problem at all and days when it’s just extremely chaotic.
 With time you grow into this and things get easier.
 But no matter what, be gentle with yourself and your kids.
 You got this!